 γῆ (ge) meaning "earth" and

 ἔργον (ergon) meaning "work".
-Saint George was a 3rd-century Roman soldier from Palestine who was martyred during the persecutions of Emperor Diocletian.
+Saint George was a 3rd-century Roman soldier from Cappadocia who was martyred during the persecutions of Emperor Diocletian.
 Later legends describe his defeat of a dragon, with which he was often depicted in medieval art.

-... [more] GINO m ItalianItalian short form of names ending in
+... [more] Gino m ItalianItalian short form of names ending in

 gino.

-HARRY m EnglishMedieval English form of
+Harry m EnglishMedieval English form of

-HENRY.
+Henry.
 In modern times it is used as a diminutive of both

-Henry and
+Henry and names beginning with

-HAROLD.
-A famous bearer was American president Harry S. Truman (1884-1972).
+Har.
+Famous bearers include the American president Harry S. Truman (1884-1972), who was named after his uncle Harrison, and the British royal Prince Harry (1984-), who is actually named Henry.
 It is also the name of the boy wizard in J. K. Rowling's

 Harry Potter series of books, first released in 1997.

-HARVEY m EnglishFrom the Breton given name
+Harvey m EnglishFrom the Breton given name

 Haerviu, which meant